jonathanginevro/homebase/README.md

 # Homebase :baseball:

 Homebase is a baseball web application that showcases standings and statistics for MLB teams and players.
-To run this program, refer to the setup steps listed below.
+To run this program, refer to the startup steps listed below.
 Alternatively, there are instructions at the bottom for a startup stript that executes all steps.

-### Setup Steps
+### Startup Steps

 Firstly, the following must be installed to setup the virtual environment and run the application.
 This includes pipenv, Django, requests, lxml and beautifulsoup4.
 This can be done using the following:
 ```bash